sitaber/pyDM404/README.md

 ### Improvements:
 - Consolidated all functionality to display in "LCD" area.
 - Fixed timing issues on Windows OS
-- A more detailed [Users Guide](Users Guide.pdf) to explain functionality and features
+- A more detailed [User Guide](https://github.com/sitaber/pyDM404/blob/main/Users%20Guide.pdf) to explain functionality and features

 ### New Features:
 - App now starts with several stock drum sounds loaded